-Funds available through this GPA will enable employers, in partnership with a workforce training provider or providers, to deliver customized training in human services, customer service, and related occupations to incumbent workers, new hires, and/or job seekers.
+Funds available through this GPA will enable employers, in partnership with a workforce training provider or providers, to deliver customized training in financial services and related occupations to incumbent workers, new hires, and/or job seekers.
 These grants provide a flexible funding source to respond to the workforce needs of Wisconsin employers with customized training solutions.
 OSD will ensure accountability and transparency of outcomes by tracking training completions, job placements, wage increases, and overall return on public investment.